davidesner/connection-docs/tutorial/branches/merge-to-production.md

 ## Tada!
 You did it.

 This concludes the tutorial.
-You learned how to create branches, how tables and files work in branches, and we did a walkthrough of different scenarios when merging a branch.
-You also learned how to handle conflicts.
+You learned how to create branches and how tables and files work in branches.
+You learned about different scenarios when merging a branch and how to handle conflicting changes.
 You also learned a valuable lesson to always run your configuration in develpment branch before merging them back to production.